freenas/freenas-docs/userguide/tn_initial.rst

 For racks with round holes, secure the rails into the rack at the desired position using the eight thumbscrews included with the rails.
-Make sure to install the rails with the end labeled "Front" toward the front of the rack.
+Make sure to install the rails with the end labeled *Front* toward the front of the rack.
 Refer to
 :numref:`Figure %s <appliance7>`
 for a detailed view.

 .. _appliance7: